 “That could mean tweaking either content or format and beyond.
 In some cases, a massive overhaul might even be required to make your presentation successful.”

-From the importance of relationship building in Thailand to avoiding the word ‘no’ in India, business etiquette varies dramatically around the world – something that our interactive business etiquette map clearly indicates.
+From the importance of relationship building in Thailand to avoiding the word ‘no’ in India, business etiquette varies dramatically around the world – something that our Culture Guide for International Business indicates.
 Fail to take these difference into account in your pitch, and you risk losing out to local competitors.

 “Organisations must give local-market teams the authority to execute decisions to the best of their abilities while continuing to be closely involved,” she says.

 “To allow a local team to thrive, the office needs strong leadership to make decisions.
 Hire a point person to make tough calls and establish clear expectations of when that decision maker has full authority and when he or she should consult upper management across seas.”

 Your first tentative steps into an international market can be nerve-racking – and when you know little about the area, its regulations and language, you need all the support you can get.